 Millions of visitors tour the region each year for what can be once-in-a-lifetime vacations.

 Those visitors didn't stop with the government shutdown, which forced officials to close down roads, campgrounds and tourist centers at national parks dotting the landscape.
-Some visitors initially ignored road blocks and signs to sightsee particularly at outlooks along a state highway through the Grand Canyon.
-Officials responded by closing the road and letting the public know law enforcement would be on the lookout.

 The impact isn't just ruining vacations.
 It also has brought local economies to a near standstill.

 Outside Yellowstone's north entrance, two men on a bus with Indian and Chinese passengers frown and give the thumbs down sign after seeing the park is shut down.
 A family of Japanese tourists leaves the Grand Canyon in tears.
 An English couple and a Belgium couple touring national parks out West settles for a drive around Yosemite without being able to put their feet on the ground.

 "Looks as though both sides are having a bit of a childish tantrum," says Englishman Neil Stanton.